Eisenmonoxid/S6Patcher/README.md

 - Move more entities at the same time (100 -> 1055).
 - Black map border area can be used and is not deleted at map save.
 - Activates the Development-Mode without Registry-Key.
-- Replaces "Validate Map" with Game Start (Lost Feature).
 - Enables walls and wall gates from all climate zones in all climate zones.
-- Can select and move all entities, even the ones that were previously unavailable in the editor.
+- Can place, select and move all entity types (Careful, some may crash).
 - Can set the Large Address Aware Flag for more usable memory.
 ```